-Because of the growing needs for improvements to the I-26 corridor, NCDOT reinitiated the project in 2013 and included it in State Transportation Improvement Program, NCDOT's 10-year transportation plan that identifies the construction funding for and scheduling of transportation projects.
+Because of the growing needs for improvements to the I-26 corridor, NCDOT reinitiated the project in 2013 and included it in the State Transportation Improvement Program, NCDOT's 10-year plan that identifies the construction funding for and scheduling of transportation projects.

-Aug.
-12, 2016: Draft Environmental Impact Statement Approved
+August 2016: Draft Environmental Impact Statement Approved

 On Aug.
 12, 2016, the Federal Highway Administration approved the Draft Environmental Impact Statement, which includes information about the direct and indirect effects the proposed project could have on the human and natural environments.
 NCDOT included this data in the Draft Environment Impact Statement and public feedback to identify the best lane-design alternative for the proposed improvements.